helloworldless/go-dynamodb-reference/README.md

 # DynamoDB Reference for Go

-A few example using the [AWS SDK for Go V2](https://aws.github.io/aws-sdk-go-v2/docs/).
+A few examples using the [AWS SDK for Go V2](https://aws.github.io/aws-sdk-go-v2/docs/).

 ## Steps to Run